Thanks for writing.

 Talk to you soon!

 Write a brand-new “I’m away from my desk” message using one of these three templates—or something totally different!—even if you’re just stepping away for a few hours.

 Your autoresponder doesn’t have to be long-winded or complicated.

 Your goal is to make it (unexpectedly) interesting and generous.

-See if you can make your auto-responder the best email that people read all day.
+See if you can make this the best email that people read all day.

-That’s the beauty of a thoughtful, well-written auto-responder.
+That’s the beauty of a thoughtful, well-written out-of-office message.

 You can be away—and still show your clients, coworkers, and anyone else you communicate with just how much you care.